peabnuts123/browser-module-concat/README.md

 # node-module-concat
 Node.js module concatenation library

+`NOTE: This documentation has not been updated since forking`

 ## What is it?
 This library exposes a single function that concatenates Node.js modules within a project.
 This can be used to obfuscate an entire project into a